gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 [@daSilva2018DisCor; @daSilva2020CanTax], aquatic beetles [@Heino2019KniPat],
 stream macroinvertebrates [@Sor2018UniSam], stream diatoms [@Vilmi2017EcoUni],
-multi-trophic pelagic food webs (phytoplankton, zooplankton, fish) [@Taranu2020LarMul], mammals (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
+multi-trophic pelagic food webs (phytoplankton, zooplankton, fish) [@Taranu2020LarMul], temperate forest trees [@Tan2019UndPro], mammals (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
+The slightly curvilinear form was also observed previously [@Heino2017ExpSpe;
+@Tan2019UndPro].
 However, it was originally argued that the negative relationship was not general or obligatory [@Legendre2013BetDiv].
 Different LCBD-richness relationships have also been observed, with both positive and negative relationships for different sites or taxonomic groups in some studies